 I know many suggest buying over renting because the monthly mortgage payment is lower than rent and it is going towards owning something.
-However, we have chosen to rent rather than buy at this time which just takes more of our monthly budget.
+However, we have chosen to rent a house during residency.

 We don’t do many weekend trips either as it’s spending money we don’t have in our budget, and that is stressful.
 Gas alone can add up to an extra $$50-$100 for a trip plus food, so it definitely saves money to stay local.
 I’m hoping to add more outdoor activities that are free like hiking as well.
 But ya know…3 kids and sometimes I just get lazy.

-We don’t do big dates & gifts
+5. We don’t do big dates & gifts

-It’s our goal to go on a date once a month with no kids, but honestly, it is less than that.
-Instead, he’ll pick up some ice cream and we will watch a favorite show on Netflix ($10/month) or Amazon Prime which is free to anyone who is a Prime member ($100/year).
-It’s also a treat to just sit down and play cribbage or cards and have some tea, uninterrupted by kids at night!
+It’s our goal to go on a date once a month with no kids, but honestly, it’s WAY less than that.
+More like, whenever my parents fly to see us, haha.
+Instead, he’ll pick up some ice cream and we will watch a favorite show on Amazon Prime which is free to anyone who is a Prime member ($120/year).
+Get a 30 day free trial for Amazon Prime here.

 We understand it’s less stressful to overspend on a big gift for special occasions like Christmas, birthdays, Valentines Day, Anniversary.
 Things like notes, a box of our favorite candy, one rose instead of a dozen, and ordering pizza are enough to make it special.
 That saves hundreds to be honest!

 Duh.
 The easiest way to save money, especially with kids.
 We do still eat out a few times a month.
 The big difference is we are not grabbing 2 Thai Food dishes for a total of $30-$40, we are grabbing a pizza for $10.
 I love having a break from cooking, so we do still get take out about 3-4 times a month.

-Fresh fruits and veggies: $30-$50/week.
+Fresh fruits and veggies: $50/week.

 Dairy: $30/week (milk, cream, eggs, cheese, cottage cheese)

-Peter’s lunch for work: He gets a salad and chicken breast every day.
+Peter’s lunch for work: He gets a salad and chicken breast almost every day.
 His request!
 I literally put a frozen chicken breast in our Instant Pot pressure cooker with some seasonings and press the poultry button…and it’s done in 15 minutes!